ThomasMiconi/HebbianCNNPyTorch/README.md

 # HebbianCNNPyTorch

-This code demonstrate a very easy way to implement Hebbian learning in multi-layer convolutional networks with PyTorch (or other deep learning frameworks with automatic differentiation): just define a special loss whose gradient is equal to the Hebbian update!
+This code demonstrate a very easy way to implement Hebbian learning in multi-layer convolutional networks with PyTorch (or other deep learning frameworks with automatic differentiation): just define a special loss whose gradient is equal to the Hebbian update.

 Ready-made expressions are available for plain Hebb's rule (dw ~= xy), Grossberg's Instar rule (dw ~= y(x-w)) and Oja's rule, (dw ~= y(x-wy)).
 All code is available as Jupyter notebooks with PyTorch, ready to use on Google Colab.